Option Overloads

 Extra Properties in Option Overloads

-Basically there are two major types of extra properties:
+There are two main types of extra properties:

-For many of the frequently used properties of a type, the constructor of that type has an extra property of the same name available with the option object parameter:
+For many frequently used properties, the constructor of a type has an extra property with the same name available via the options object parameter:

 // equivalent to